keanacobarde/LAB-calculator/README.md

 - You can add a class to get the orange buttons.
 Or you could try `:last-child` (assuming you have row div.)

 [Credit](https://frontendmasters.github.io/bootcamp/calculator-html)

+# DOCUMENTATION
+DATE - 07/15/2023
+> Created seperate branches depending on setup strategy.
+🌸 feature-setup-table-ver: attempted to format the buttons via tables.
+🌸 feature_setup_div_ver: attempted dto format buttons via individual divs with their own classes.
+🌸 Had attempted to complete with a singular div and with the 'flex-wrap' property but saw very little success.

+> First: We need to figure out how to get the buttons to fit to the given calculator width.
+You could manually set the size